Followers

 Happy Birthday!

-This week marks the 239th birthday of the US Army.
-Around the world, Army elements and many other DoD components will celebrate this day, which also happens to be Flag Day.
-The U.S. Army was founded on 14 June 1775, when Congress adopted "the American continental army.”
-The Congressional resolution also absorbed the existing 10,000 New England troops and forces besieging Boston and requested an additional 5,000 be raised from New York and Connecticut men to defend New York City.
+This week marks the 239th birthday of the U.S. Army.
+Around the world, Army units and many other DoD components will celebrate this day, which also coincides with Flag Day.
+The U.S. Army was founded on June 14, 1775, when Congress adopted "the American continental army.”
+The Congressional resolution also absorbed the existing 10,000 New England troops and forces besieging Boston, and it requested an additional 5,000 be raised from New York and Connecticut men to defend New York City.
 Two million dollars was approved to fund the new army.
-The Continental Army quickly expanded.
-By July the authorized strength of the new army was nearly double that envisioned on 14 June.
+The Continental Army quickly expanded, and by July, the authorized strength of the new army was nearly double that envisioned on June 14.

 Continental Soldiers